mantidproject/mantid/docs/source/release/v6.2.0/framework.rst

 Fit Functions
 -------------
 - new method `IPeakFunction::intensityError` calculates the error in the integrated intensity of the peak due to uncertainties in the values of the fit parameters.
+- Exposed method ''functionDeriv'' to the python interface

 Data Objects